 Why Choose the Center for Cerebral Palsy Spasticity?

 Physicians in the Center for Cerebral Palsy Spasticity are dedicated to reducing the harmful effects of spasticity.
-As leaders in reducing spasticity through selective dorsal rhizotomy (SDR), they have performed more than 4,000 surgeries on children and adults from around the world.
+As leaders in reducing spasticity through selective dorsal rhizotomy (SDR), we performed more than 4,500 surgeries on children and adults from two years to fifty years of age from around the world.
 They also offer minimally invasive controlled muscle and tendon lengthening following SDR to further alleviate joint contractures to allow greater range of motion.Learn More